Skip to content

 Daniel Radcliffe and Hedwig in Harry Potter and the Order of the PhoenixWarner Bros.

-There are many casualties in the Battle of Hogwarts and the events that lead up to it, but the loss of Harry Potter’s (Daniel Radcliffe) trusty owl, Hedwig, is a tough one.
+The loss of Harry Potter’s (Daniel Radcliffe) trusty owl, Hedwig, is another tough one in The Deathly Hallows — Part 1.
 She’s completely innocent—a piece of collateral damage, really—and doesn’t deserve to be hit by the killing curse while the Order of the Phoenix attempts to whisk Harry from his aunt and uncle’s house to safety.
-The poor kid has already mourned so many people close to him, and Hedwig is just salt in the wound.
+Poor Harry has already mourned so many people close to him, and Hedwig is just salt in the wound.

 Ansel Elgort and Shailene Woodley in The Fault in Our Stars20th Century Fox